rhayford18/Project-2/README.md

 # Features

 - Account System — Create an account and log in securely
 - Deposit & Withdraw — Add or remove cash from your account
+- Transfer — Send money to other users by username